The Street, Elmsett, Ipswich, Suffolk IP7 6PA

 Here at Elmsett, Worship and Religious Education are the foundations upon which our school ethos is built.
 As part of this a collective act of worship is held each day and is led by the staff, children and visitors.

 We have strong links with St Peter’s C of E Church and The Methodist Church.
-We regularly welcome the Reverend Jackson and Alicia Holmes (Outreach Worker for the Methodist church) into school.
+We regularly welcome the Reverend Jackson and Liz Cope (Outreach Worker for the Methodist church) into school.

 The Suffolk Agreed Syllabus for Religious Education forms the basis of the Religious Education policy for the school.